scigolib/hdf5/ROADMAP.md

 **THIS IS THE KEY MILESTONE!**

 After this release:
-- ✅ API is FROZEN (no breaking changes until v2.0.0)
+- ✅ API is FROZEN (no breaking changes until our v2.0.0)
 - ✅ Community testing begins
 - ✅ Only bug fixes and performance improvements
-- ✅ Path to v1.0.0 is just stability validation
+- ✅ Path to v1.0.0 is validation and user approval

+**Note**: Our v1.0.0 will support ALL modern HDF5 formats (v0, v2, v3, and future 2.0.0)!

-**See**: `docs/dev/notes/v0.11.0-RC-FEATURE-COMPLETE-PLAN.md` for complete checklist
+**See**: `docs/dev/notes/v0.12.0-RC-FEATURE-COMPLETE-PLAN.md` for complete checklist

 #### Complete Feature Set